Keyfactor/dell-idrac-orchestrator/README.md

 3. Download the latest version of the iDRAC Orchestrator Extension from [GitHub](https://github.com/Keyfactor/dell-idrac-orchestrator).
 4. Copy the contents of the download installation zip file into the folder created in step 2.
 5. Start the Keyfactor Universal Orchestrator Service.
+6. Under Orchestrators => Management, approve the orchestrator you just installed the extension on.

+## iDRAC Orchestrator Extension Configuration

-## Create an iDRAC Certificate Store Type
+### Create an iDRAC Certificate Store Type

-### 1\.
 In Keyfactor Command, create a new certificate store type by navigating to Settings (the "gear" icon in the top right) => Certificate Store Types, and clicking ADD.
 Then enter the following information:

 <details>
 <summary><b>Basic Tab</b></summary>